-Thank you for contacting me about support for private renters.
+Thank you for contacting me about reforming the private rented sector.

 Thank you again for taking the time to contact me.